fedeoasi/file-system-tools/README.md

 ### Deduplication

 - `FindDuplicateFiles`: Find duplicated files
-- `FindDuplicateFilesForFolder`: Find duplicated files from a target folder
 - `FindIdenticalFolders`: Find identical folders
 - `FindSimilarFolders`: Find folders that have a large number of common files